Vanderbilt fires 47 shots in second straight win

-Experience: Third Season at Vanderbilt; second as Head Coach
+Experience: Fifth Season at Vanderbilt; fourth as Head Coach

-2012: A dynamic recruiter, excellent tactician and passionate leader, Derek Greene officially was named the head coach of the Vanderbilt women's soccer program on Nov.
-8 after serving as the team's interim head coach since July.
+A dynamic recruiter, excellent tactician and passionate leader, Derek Greene officially was named the head coach of the Vanderbilt women's soccer program on Nov.
+8, 2011 after serving as the team's interim head coach for the previous five months.

-Since joining Vanderbilt's staff 21 months ago, Greene's tireless work ethic and devotion to the program have not gone unnoticed, especially by Vice Chancellor for University Affairs and Athletics David Williams II.
+Since joining Vanderbilt's staff prior to the 2010 season, Greene's tireless work ethic and devotion to the program have not gone unnoticed, especially by Athletics Director David Williams II.

 "We were impressed by the energy and enthusiasm we've seen from Derek and we believe he and his staff will move our program forward," Williams said.
 "Coach Greene was well received by the Vanderbilt soccer family while he was our interim head coach, and we are on the same page in that we both want our program to become a competitive force in the Southeastern Conference."

 A graduate of the University of Tennessee with seven years of coaching experience at Ole Miss, Greene is quite familiar with the SEC.
 He has been in Nashville for the past three years, coming to Vanderbilt in 2010 after a one-year stop at Belmont that saw the Bruins win an Atlantic Sun regular season co-championship and advance to the tournament finals.
-Greene served one season as a Commodore assistant coach under Ronnie Woodard before taking over the team when Woodard announced her retirement earlier this year.
+Greene served one season as a Commodore assistant coach under Ronnie Woodard before taking over the team in 2011.

 Greene got his start in coaching nearly 20 years ago with the Knoxville Stars Soccer Club.
 He developed a team that went from third to second to first in the Tennessee youth soccer ranks over a period of three years, and guided that program to a Region III semifinal appearance.
 Five years of club experience led Greene to a position with the University of Tennessee's new varsity women's soccer program in 1996.